Don't Pass Me By: Cover versions

 "Don't Pass Me By" has been covered by the alt-country band the Gourds, by the Southern rock band the Georgia Satellites on their 1988 album Open All Night, and by the Punkles on their 2004 album Pistol.
 Fortnam highlights the Georgia Satellites' recording as a version that successfully captured the "full boogie-rocking potential" that had been ignored in the Beatles' guitar-less arrangement in 1968.

 Phish covered "Don't Pass Me By" live as part of their interpretation of The Beatles, released on the album Live Phish Volume 13, giving the song a bluegrass arrangement.

 Ringo Starr released a re-recording of the song as a bonus track on his 2017 album Give More Love.

 "A Beginning"

 "A Beginning" is an instrumental piece composed by Martin and intended as an introduction to "Don't Pass Me By".
 It was instead used as an incidental cue in the Beatles' cartoon film Yellow Submarine and heard right before "Eleanor Rigby".

-It was included on Anthology 3 as a replacement of a planned "new Beatles song", "Now and Then" (along with "Free as a Bird" and "Real Love").
+When the planned "new Beatles song", "Now and Then", intended for Anthology 3 in the same way "Free as a Bird" had been on Anthology 1 and "Real Love" on Anthology 2, was abandoned, "A Beginning" was included on Anthology 3 in its place.

 "A Beginning" was scored by George Martin and recorded on 22 July 1968, using the same orchestra that appeared on the Beatles' song "Good Night".